ihmc3jn09hk/Gym_CPP/README.md

 A frame consist of 1 ambient channel (Blue) and 1 depth channel (Green) all in range `[0, 255]`.

-The following example shows the `state`'s and up scaled for illustration.
+The following example shows ONLY the current-frame (1st & 2nd channels of the current `state`) and up scaled for illustration.

 ![Demo_](godview.gif) ![State/Features seen by the AI](feature_in.gif)